If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 950g

-This new L-series telephoto prime will have great appeal with portrait and wedding photographers who desire superior image quality to the aging EF 85mm f/1.8 USM and those who don’t want to splash out £1,765 for the larger and heavier EF 85mm f/1.2L II USM.
+This new L-series telephoto prime will have great appeal to portrait and wedding photographers who desire superior image quality to the ageing EF 85mm f/1.8 USM.
+It will also be of interest if you don’t want to splash out £1,765 for the larger and heavier EF 85mm f/1.2L II USM.

-The big attraction is its optical image stabilisation, which is effective to four stops and will be a godsend in low-light venues such as churches and dimly lit interiors.
-It has a 77mm filter thread, 0.85m minimum focusing distance and weather sealing that’ll provide reassurance when it’s used in variable weather conditions.
+The big attraction is its optical image stabilisation, which is effective to four stops and will be a godsend for wedding photographers in low-light venues such as churches and dimly lit reception interiors.
+It has a 77mm filter thread, 0.85m minimum focusing distance and weather sealing that’ll provide reassurance when used in variable weather conditions.

 Hands-on Canon EF 85mm f1.4L IS USM review